The Best Canadian ETFs for 2022

 - Vanguard All-Equity ETF Portfolio – VEQT – 100% stock

 What I like about the Vanguard asset allocation ETFs is that they cover the full asset allocation range.

 Where Can I Buy ETFs?

-Questrade is the perfect broker for buying ETFs, because they don’t charge any commissions on ETF purchases.
+Questrade is the perfect broker for buying ETFs because it offers free ETF purchases.
 Because ETFs trade like stocks, most brokers charge a trading fee of up to $9.95 every time you place a trade.

-With low MERs and no commissions, there’s really no excuse to buy traditional mutual funds instead of ETFs.
-You can open a Questrade account online, and place your first trade as soon as the account is funded.
+With low MERs and no commissions, there’s no excuse to buy traditional mutual funds instead of ETFs.
+You can open a Questrade account online and place your first trade as soon as you fund your account.

-If you prefer to build your own ETF portfolio, a Canadian stock index ETF, like VCN or XIC, would make for a good core holding, a bond index for the income component, and one of the all country international index ETFs, such as XAW or VXC, for global exposure.
+If you prefer to build your own ETF portfolio, consider a Canadian stock index ETF, like VCN or XIC, a bond index for the income component, and one of the all-country international index ETFs, such as XAW or VXC, for global exposure.
 Try not to overanalyze – the most important thing is not whether you buy Vanguard or iShares, but that you get started investing.
-And, as always, make sure you consult a qualified advisor to ensure you’re invested properly.
+And, as always, consult a qualified advisor to ensure you invest properly.